parsingphase/batbox/docs/RUNNING-LOCALLY.md

 Copy your bat recording audio files into `webroot/media/sessions` inside the project directory.
 The layout doesn't matter so long as all your WAVs are somewhere in the `sessions` folder.

+### Adding species data

+The software can use the species list from https://mammaldiversity.org to provide full latin and common names for the species detected.
+Download a copy of the CSV file from that site (either all species, or just bats) and save it as `data/asm-species.csv` (you'll probably have to rename the file).
+It will be processed when the server starts.

 ### Run the code

 Once you've done the above once, you can start here every time you want to run the code.